elecfreaks/learn-en/pico-ed-kit/pico-ed-ringbig-car/expansion-rainbow-led-ligth-bar-module.md

 from random import *
 ```

-2. Set the pins of the servos and the pins and directions of the breakout board.
+2.Set the pins of the servos and the pins and directions of the breakout board.
 ```python
 ringbit = Ringbit(board.P1, board.P2)
 pin = DigitalInOut(board.P0)
 pin.direction = Direction.OUTPUT
 ```

-3. Set the speed of the car
+3.Set the speed of the car
 ```python
 ringbit.set_speed(100, 100)
 ```

-4. While true, change the RGB value of each LED in the light bar to detect if the A\B button is pressed to set the speed of the left and right wheels of the [Ring:bit](https://www.elecfreaks.com/elecfreaks-micro-bit-ring-bit-v2-car-kit-without-micro-bit-board.html) smart car
+4.While true, change the RGB value of each LED in the light bar to detect if the A\B button is pressed to set the speed of the left and right wheels of the [Ring:bit](https://www.elecfreaks.com/elecfreaks-micro-bit-ring-bit-v2-car-kit-without-micro-bit-board.html) smart car
 ```python
 while True:
     rings = []